majkinetor/mm-docs/README.md

 Beautiful mkdos theme with number of extensions
 - [plantuml](http://plantuml.com)<br>
 Markup to make UML diagrams from text files

-There is default configuration included with bunch of extensions and plugins.
+- Number of extensions and plugins.

 ## Prerequisites